w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Using invisible text
 {:.ap}

-Provide invisible text that is only read aloud to screen reader users.
-This allows customized text, if needed.
+Provide an invisible label that is read aloud to screen reader users and used by other assistive technologies to mark the current item.
+This allows custom label text.

-For navigation menus the anchor is often removed to further emphasize that the current menu item is active.
+Remove the anchor (`<a>`), so users cannot interact with the current item.
+This avoids misunderstandings and emphasizes that the current menu item is active.

-In the following example the menu item has the invisible text “Current Page:” and the (`<a>` element) is removed:
+In the following example the menu item has the invisible text “Current Page:” and the `<a>` element is replaced by a `<span>` with a class `current`:

 {::nomarkdown}
 <%= code_start('','HTML') %>